 The intake is the front-line of your engine’s operations.
 It intakes the air and distributes it to the turbocharger.
 If there is a restriction here, an upgrade can yield some significant power gains.
 Fortunately, for most vehicles, especially those that are factory turbocharged, the intake tends to be fairly well designed from the factory.
 This means that power gains are typically negligible unless additional significant modifications are added which require airflow beyond what the factory intake can provide.
 But, even with that in mind, the intake still looks and sound incredible.
 Most enthusiasts don’t realize just how much louder the intake can be.
 If you’re converting a closed box intake system to an open filter with a lot more surface area, you’ll definitely hear the difference.

 As if that weren’t enough, an upgraded aftermarket intake can actually save you money!
-The COBB SF intake comes with a reusable filter that will last the life of your vehicle.
+The COBB SF intake comes with a reusable filter that will last the life of your modified vehicle.
 Most users typically wash and re-oil their filter annually or every ~12k miles.
 Your mileage may vary depending on the conditions your vehicle operates.
-In any case, most upgraded intakes will have these types of filters which saves you the cost of ever buying a new filter again!
+In any case, most upgraded intakes will have these types of filters which saves you the cost of ever buying a new filter again for your modified car!

-The exhaust is another common upgrade enthusiasts like to perform.
+The exhaust is another common upgrade a car enthusiast likes to perform.
 Exhaust upgrades affect the sound and have power potential.
 If you decide to go with a titanium version like the one pictured above, there are also tremendous weight savings.
 There are several components to the exhaust system and you have the option to upgraded some or all of these components.
 The more parts that are upgraded, the more performance potential.
 Let’s go over each of the parts that make up the exhaust system.

 Starting with the rear of the car, you’ll see exhaust tips and typically mufflers just beyond that.
 These are typically crammed in just behind the axle.
 If you wanted to upgrade only this section, you would purchase an axle-back exhaust system.
 This will typically offer limited performance gains but will offer enhanced sound though the upgraded mufflers.